shwethaj1104/AWS_study_material/Cloud Monitoring.md

 preview the data an dlcik on craete alarm

-We can create alarm directly from EC2 instance- go to your instance- scroll right on your selected instance- alarm status- click on + icon- now you can setup your alarm for EC2 instance
+We can create alarm directly from EC2 instance-
+Go to your instance- scroll right on your selected instance- alarm status- click on + icon- now you can setup your alarm for EC2 instance
 ![image](https://user-images.githubusercontent.com/107784718/213378619-46f1af42-0a56-41d8-9948-4a43d27a32a3.png)
 select the craeted alarm- update alarm action- recover- to recover the instance if value is gretaer then threshold, we can reboot, recover, stop or terminate the instances